deis/workflow/src/installing-workflow/configuring-object-storage.md

 The registry reads the credential information from a `/var/run/secrets/deis/registry/creds/objectstorage-keyfile` file.
 This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the https://github.com/deis/charts/blob/master/workflow-dev/tpl/objectstorage.toml file.

+### Helm Chart

+If you are using the [Helm Chart for Workflow][helm-chart], put your credentials in the [objectstorage.toml][objectstorage-toml] file before you run `helm generate`.
+For more information, see the [installation instructions][helm-install] for more details on using Helm.

 ## [deis/database](https://github.com/deis/postgres)

 The database is configured slightly differently from the other components.
 Read the two sections below for details.